 In connection with the issuance of the Note to Lender, the Company issued Lender a five year warrant (the "Warrant") to purchase 12,500,000 shares of the Company's common stock at \$1.00 per share, subject to the adjustments.
-The Company also paid Lender a fee of \$100,000 for issuing the loan, reimbursed it \$125,000 for its legal fees and costs associated with the transactions and compensated the Placement Agent for the transaction (Drexel Hamilton, LLC) for the transaction with a cash fee of \$350,000 and: (i) a 5-year warrant to purchase up to 800,000 shares of common stock at \$1.00 per share; and (ii) a 5-year warrant to purchase of common stock at \$0.50 per share, both subject to adjustments similar to the Warrant issued to the Lender.
+The Company also paid Lender a fee of \$100,000 for issuing the loan, reimbursed it \$125,000 for its legal fees and costs associated with the transactions and compensated the Placement Agent for the transaction (Drexel Hamilton, LLC) for the transaction with a cash fee of \$350,000 and: (i) a 5-year warrant to purchase up to 800,000 shares of common stock at \$1.00 per share; and (ii) a 5-year warrant to purchase up to 1,000,000 shares of common stock at \$0.50 per share, both subject to adjustments similar to the Warrant issued to the Lender.
 The Company incurred legal fees and expenses of \$169,000 associated with the transaction.

 On March 16, 2015, the Company entered into a Waiver and Amendment to Financing Agreement, and Reaffirmation of Guaranty (the "Amendment") with the Lender.
 Pursuant to the Amendment, the Company repaid \$3,000,000 of outstanding principal of the Note to the Lender.
-The Amendment adjusted the conversion factor for the Note and Warrant issued to the Lender, so that presently, all the indebtedness under the Note is now convertible into common stock of the Company at \$0.50 per share, and the Warrant (to purchase up to 12,500,000 shares) is exercisable at \$0.50 per share, subject to weighted average anti-dilution adjustments to the extent that following the issuance of the Note.
-The Amendment waived (a) compliance by the Company with the maximum selling, general and administrative ("SG&A") or minimum contracted units financial covenants (the "Defaulted Covenants"), (b) the event of default occurring by reason of the Company's failure to comply with the Defaulted Covenants or before February 28, 2015, and (c) the Lender's remedies under the Financing Agreement with respect to the Defaulted Covenants and the resulting event of default.
+The Amendment adjusted the conversion factor for the Note and Warrant issued to the Lender, so that presently, all the indebtedness under the Note is now convertible into common stock of the Company at \$0.50 per share, and the Warrant (to purchase up to 12,500,000 shares) is exercisable at \$0.50 per share, subject to weighted average anti-dilution adjustments to the extent that following the issuance of the Note, the Company issues securities or rights to acquire securities at an effective purchase price below the conversion price for the Note.
+The Amendment waived (a) compliance by the Company with the maximum selling, general and administrative ("SG&A") or minimum contracted units financial covenants (the "Defaulted Covenants"), (b) the event of default occurring by reason of the Company's failure to comply with the Defaulted Covenants occurring on or before February 28, 2015, and (c) the Lender's remedies under the Financing Agreement with respect to the Defaulted Covenants and the resulting event of default.
 The Amendment also modified various financial and other covenants and provisions, including the minimum EBITDA that must be generated on a monthly basis, the, the minimum contracted customers or minimum contracted units that must be in place on a monthly basis, and the maximum management annualized compensation.